Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 But if you’re still considering Diamonds Direct, read on to learn if they redeem themselves in the following sections of our Diamonds Direct lab diamonds review.

-Lab diamond shopping at Diamonds Direct
+Lab Diamond Shopping at Diamonds Direct

 When buying lab-grown diamonds, you should look for the following features:

-- High-Resolution Images: When browsing through their inventory of lab-grown diamonds, you can view detailed photos that showcase each diamond’s unique characteristics.
+• High-Resolution Images: When browsing through their inventory of lab-grown diamonds, you can view detailed photos that showcase each diamond’s unique characteristics.
 This allows you to make informed decisions about which diamond best suits your needs.

 The online shopping experience for loose lab diamonds at Diamonds Direct has some positive aspects, such as 360-degree images offered as standard.
 However, Diamonds Direct does not link to the actual lab diamond grading certificate or display the diamond diagram so you can assess the lab diamond symmetry.

-One area where Diamonds Direct lacks transparency is providing information about the cut grade of their diamonds.
+One area where Diamonds Direct lacks transparency is in providing information about the cut grade of its diamonds.
 They sell IGI and GIA-graded diamonds but do not offer AGS-graded stones, which provide more detailed information on cut quality.
 It’s also not possible to filter for diamond grading institutes, but from spot-checking, it seems that more than 90% of their inventory is IGI-graded, which is fine.
 We did not find any diamonds graded by EGS or other less-reputable institutes, so that’s good, too.

 In general, shopping for loose lab-grown diamonds at Diamonds Direct is not a bad experience.
 The filters are limited, and not all information is available.
 Still, it’s almost on par with competitors such as Jared and miles ahead of other mall jewelers such as Kay Jewelers, which do not even offer the option of shopping for loose lab diamonds or pairing jewelry yourself.